 Most divorces occur during the first five years of marriage (Kreider, 2005), with the highest incidence of divorce coming in year three (Kurdek, 1999).
 Why?

-Sometimes it’s poor choice of partner.
-Couples who entered enthusiastically- but blindly- into marriage soon see their spouse’s shadow side when there’s no longer a need to keep up a good front.
-They realize that they married a person who doesn’t share the remote, likes to chatter in the morning or, worse yet, doesn’t share their values.
+Sometimes it’s poor choice of spouse.
+Couples who entered enthusiastically – but blindly – into marriage soon see their spouse’s shadow side when there’s no longer a need to keep up a good front.
+They realize that they married a person who doesn’t share the remote, likes to chatter in the morning or, much worse, doesn’t share their values.
 They assume that marriage won’t change that and they divorce quickly.

 Help is available if the couple has the wisdom and humility to seek it.
 The most important thing to remember is that most of the early stressful adjustments in marriage are normal.
 Beyond leaving the cap off the toothpaste or the toilet seat up or down, what are the important issues that need to be negotiated?

 According to research done by the Center for Marriage and Family at Creighton University (2000), the top three issues for couples during the first five years of marriage are time, sex, and money:

 You would think that combining households would simplify life and save time.
 But newly married couples have to keep up with their spouse’s schedule in addition to their own.
 Add in jobs, education, time for new in-laws and private time together, and it may seem like you’re a hamster running around the wheel of life.
 Then, when the first child arrives, you realize that life will never be the same.